quicwg/base-drafts/draft-ietf-quic-recovery.md

 The TLP and RTO timers are armed when there is not unacknowledged handshake data.
-The TLP alarm is set until the max number of TLP packets have been sent, and then the RTO tiemr is set.
+The TLP alarm is set until the max number of TLP packets have been sent, and then the RTO timer is set.

 #### Early Retransmit Alarm